 Extensive deep dive analysis has been completed within workforce planning on barriers to recruitment and internal development and progression.
 The analysis looked for evidence of barriers and disproportionality at each stage of the recruitment process (police staff and officers) and promotion process (officers only).
 The work showed that there was no evidence of disproportionality in the assessment process but some evidence of disproportionality for minority groups at attraction, eligibility and vetting for police officers, and shortlisting, conditional offers and vetting for police staff.
-As a result, action plans are in development, including work around eligibility in relation to driving licences.
+As a result, action plans are in development within the Human Resources department and Organisation Development, including work around eligibility in relation to driving licences.